New park facilities update

 Anstey Hill Conservation Park

 Anstey Hill Conservation Park, near Tea Tree Gully, is a bushland gem.
-The park will have $750,000 spent on upgrades including:
+The park has had $750,000 spent on upgrades including:

-- New and improved car parks around the boundary of the park and public toilets are already complete.
+- New and improved car parks around the boundary of the park and public toilets.

-- Improved trails for both walking and cycling – to be completed in early 2017.
+- Improved trails for both walking and cycling.

-- Better signs, to help you enjoy the park, including park and trail information – to be completed early in 2017.
+- Better signs, to help you enjoy the park, including park and trail information.

 Cobbler Creek Recreation Park